cmccrowe/cmccrowe/README.md

 The best thing about this career is that you are always learning and working colloratively with others.

-Primarily, compositing is done in a progarm called Nuke, which is written in C++ and Python.
-Nuke has a built in script editor and you can pretty much control or automate anything with python.
+Primarily, compositing is done in a progarm called Nuke, which is written in C++ and Python.<br/>
+Nuke has a built in script editor and you can pretty much control or automate anything with python.<br/>
 I love learning about python, understanding how things work and sharing with others 👨🏽‍💻⚡

 <!-- Social icons section -->